bardusco/dotfiles/README.md

 Bardusco's dotfiles
 ===================

-This repo is compatible with [homeshick](https://github.com/andsens/homeshick).
+This repo is compatible with [homeshick](https://github.com/andsens/homeshick), so please make sure to install it first.

 To install it, just do: